rancher/terraform-controller/README.md

 **NOTE:** We are actively experimenting with this in the open.
 Consider this ALPHA software and subject to change.

 Terraform-controller - This is a low level tool to run Git controlled Terraform modules in Kubernetes.
-The controller manages the TF state file using Kubernetes as a remote statefile backend!
-[Backend upstream PR](https://github.com/hashicorp/terraform/pull/19525) You can have changes auto-applied or wait for an explicit "OK" before running.
+The controller manages the TF state file using Kubernetes as a remote statefile backend (requires Terraform 0.13.1)!
+You can have changes auto-applied or wait for an explicit "OK" before running.

 There are two parts to the stack, the controller and the executor.